|Simple maque choux, a tomatoed corn, is a very simple side dish of tomatoes and corn cooked in sauteed onion and bell pepper.|

 |A breaded and browned whole cut up chicken is slow cooked in a spicy sauce piquante.|

 Crockpot Chicken Sauce PiquanteI recently had the opportunity to review Emeril Lagasse's newest cookbook, Sizzling Skillets and this slow cooker recipe immediately caught my eye.
 Inexpensive chicken, spicy piquant sauce, and crockpot - good combination if you ask me.
 Hands down a winner and I think you will love it too!

 |Bottom round steak, slow braised with The Trinity and an easy homemade barbecue sauce.|

 Barbecue Round SteakOne of my favorite inexpensive cuts of beef has always been braising steaks, and of those I love cooking a good bottom round steak.
 It's a tough cut of meat, but give it a braise in some liquid, low and slow, and it transforms into a wonderfully tender piece of delicious beef.
 Here I've slow braised it with onion, bell pepper and celery, and an easy homemade barbecue sauce - just another tasty way to prepare round steak and one that The Cajun loves.

 |Peanut butter paired with chocolate and bananas makes a great pie for any day.
 Don't forget the milk!|

 Elvis PieI suppose just about anybody would recognize the name Planters when associated with snack nuts.
 In fact, you'll pretty much always find Planters dry roasted or cocktail peanuts in our pantry.
 But did you know that earlier this year, Planters launched a brand new line of peanut butter, bringing it back into the peanut butter market after decades of absence?
-Thanks to the National Peanut Board and the Foodbuzz Tastemaker program, I recently had the opportunity to give Planter's new creamy peanut butter a try.
+Thanks to the National Peanut Board, I recently had the opportunity to give Planter's new creamy peanut butter a try.